jakeva/bitcoin-pwcheck/README.md

 * Public Key  (from a transaction)
 * Crypted Secret  (from a transaction)

+Values are currently hardcoded into pwcheck.cpp, so you'll need to extract the values from your wallet you're trying to unlock and replace them in pwcheck.cpp before compiling for your machine.
+The current values belong to a wallet what might yet be unlocked…

 Any input can be piped into pwcheck.
 I've included an example C++ program which outputs all permutations (using the std library) of its only input, which can be piped into pwcheck in order to try all permutation of a passphrase, each attempt is output.
-This is stored in src as a program called `permute`.
-So for instance, the command `..\permute banana | .\pwcheck` would output:
+This is stored in src as a program called `permute.cpp`.
+Simply compile it with 'g++ permute.cpp -o permute'.
+So for instance, the command `..\permute banana | .\pwcheck` generates the permutations of banana, and outputs:

 * aaabnn
 * aaanbn
 * aaannb

 and so on, trying each against the wallet's hash.
-The way this is done mimics the Unlock() method of the Wallet.cpp class of the original Bitcoin source, and has been tested against wallet
+The way this is done mimics the Unlock() method of the Wallet.cpp class of the original Bitcoin source.

 If (& hopefully when!) a password hashes against the wallet correctly, the program reports success and terminates.

+I just wrote this piggybacking off of Bitcoin, although I stripped out every piece of the original Bitcoin source that was not absolutely necessary for pwcheck.
+This makes it an efficient program for rapidly attempting a large number of passwords against your wallet's cryptographic hash without needing to use bitcoind. ([parallel](http://savannah.gnu.org/projects/parallel) looks encouraging for its ability to, well, parallelize processing of your potentially large input.
+Unfortunately the use of SecureString precludes that possibility (eg, cat huge_dictionary | parallel --eta -j+0 ../pwcheck) for now.)